-The following points system will apply:
+The following point system will apply:

 Win 2

-Tie, No Result or abandoned 1
+Tie, no result or abandoned 1

-Loss or Forfeit 0
+Loss 0

-16.10.5 Group Stage
+16.11.2 Tie breaker - Group Stage

-In the event of teams finishing on equal points in their Group, the right to progress to the Super Six stage of the competition will be decided in the following order of priority:
+In the event of teams finishing on equal points in its Group, the right to progress to the Super Six Stage of the competition will be decided in the following order of priority:

-- a) The team with the greatest number of wins in its Group will be placed in the higher position. - b) If there are teams with equal points and equal wins in the Group stage, then in such case the team with the higher net run rate in the Group stage will be placed in the higher position (refer to clause 16.10.9 below for the calculation of net run rate). - c) If two or more teams are still equal, they will be ordered according to the head to head match played between them (points then net run rate in those matches). - d) If the above does not resolve the Group ordering, or if all matches within a Group produce no results, then any tied teams will be ordered as per their original Group Stage seedings and the top 3 teams in each Group will progress to the Super Six stage.
+- The team with the greatest number of wins in the Group matches will be placed in the higher position. - If there are teams with equal points and equal wins in the Group matches then in such case the team with the higher net run rate in the Group matches will be placed in the higher position (refer to 16.11.6 below for the calculation of net run rate). - If two or more teams are still equal, they will be ordered according to the head-to-head match played between them (points then net run rate in those matches). - If the above does not resolve the Group ordering, or if all matches within a Group produce no results, then any tied teams will be ordered as per their Group seedings.

-16.10.6 Super Six
+16.11.3 Tie breaker - Super Six Stage

-In the event of teams finishing on equal points in the Super Six stage, the right to progress to the Final will be decided in the following order of priority:
+In the event of teams finishing on equal points in their Super Six Group, the right to progress to the semifinals will be decided in the following order of priority:

-- a) The team with the greatest number of wins in all of the matches throughout the competition against the other Super Six stage qualifiers will be placed in the higher position. - b) If there are teams with equal points and equal wins in the Super Six stage, then in such case the team with the higher net run rate in all matches played against the other Super Six qualifiers will be placed in the higher position (refer to clause 16.10.9 below for the calculation of net run rate). - c) If two or more teams are still equal, they will be ordered according to the head-to-head match(es) played between them (points then net run rate in those matches). - d) If still equal, any teams that cannot be separated in this way shall be placed according to their original Group seeding. - e) If the above does not resolve the Super Six stage ordering, or if all matches within the Super Six stage produce no results, then the order of finishing will be determined by the team's performances in the Group stage as follows: Group standing, most points, most wins.
-If still equal, any teams that cannot be separated in this way shall be placed according to their original Group ranking (1-10).
+- a) The team with the greatest number of wins in its Super Six Group will be placed in the higher position. - b) If there are teams with equal points and equal wins in its Super Six Group, then in such case the team with the higher net run rate in its Super Six Group will be placed in the higher position (refer to clause 16.11.6 below for the calculation of net run rate). - c) If the above does not resolve the Super 6 Group ordering, or if all matches within a Super 6 Group produce no results, then the teams will be ordered as per their original Group seedings.